 What Cellular Communicators Are Best For My Alarm System

 If you have a wireless system then only plugin modules made by that manufacturer will work will with your system.
 Hardwired systems have more flexibility since you only need to match up the communicator with the interactive service provider.
 Essentially any cellular communicator brand will work with your hardwired system, though certain features may not work with your system unless listed as compatible.
 For example if you have a Honeywell Vista series hardwired panel (if fairly old may say Ademco which was acquired by Honeywell) or perhaps ADT which private labels Honeywell then their own models will work as well as Telguard, Alula/ipDataTel, DSC, and others should work.

-For simple to install and inexpensive with basic features such as cellular replacement for POTS we like the Telguard TG-1 Express.
-Very simple to install and most alarm dealers use it for upgrading their POTS customers.
+For simple to install and inexpensive with basic features such as cellular replacement for landline is the Telguard TG-1 Express.
+Very simple to install and most alarm dealers use it for upgrading their landline customers.
 Generally runs about $150 for DIY purchase.
 Comes in both AT&T (TG1LAX02) and Verizon (TG1LX001) models.